Residential Aged Care means assessment

 - gifting over the allowable amounts.

-The rental income from a care recipient’s former principal home isn’t counted in the assessment if they both:
+We don’t count the rental income from a care recipient’s former principal home if they both:

 - entered care before 1 January 2016